yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/create-deployments/create-universe-multi-zone-kubernetes.md

 ## Prerequisites

 Before you start creating a universe, ensure that you performed steps described in [Configure the Kubernetes cloud provider](https://docs.yugabyte.com/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/kubernetes/).
-The following illustration shows the **Managed Kubernetes Service** configs page that you should be able to see if you use Yugabyte Platform to navigate to **Configs > Cloud Provider Configuration > Infrastructure > Managed Kubernetes Service**:
+The following illustration shows the **Managed Kubernetes Service configs** page that you should be able to see if you use Yugabyte Platform to navigate to **Configs > Cloud Provider Configuration > Infrastructure > Managed Kubernetes Service**:

 ![img](/images/yb-platform/kubernetes-config1.png)

+Note the following:

+- Yugabyte Platform version 2.7.1.1 is used in examples throughout this document.
-Note that the cloud provider example used in this document has a cluster-level admin access.
+- The cloud provider example used in this document has a cluster-level admin access.

 ## Create a universe